-- Changes to Multi-Family Development Standards and Approval Process: - Replacing the current density calculation for multi-family projects in the Zoning Code with simplified units per acre measurement - o Reduce minimum unit size for multi-family buildings - Modifying development standards for single-lot multi-family projects - Allowing greater flexibility in the type and location of multifamily parking - Amending the code to clarify that the same number of units can be rebuilt on properties that have more units than currently would be allowed - Simplify modulation requirements for multifamily projects by 2025 - Amend code sections 10-3-12.5 and 10-3-12.8 related to incentives for construction multiple-family housing for the elderly and disabled and multiple-family congregate housing for elderly and disabled persons to ensure code provisions are not inhibiting such development - Adopt objective design standards for multi-family housing projects and create materials for multi-family applicants that clearly state design standards by 2026 - Adopt code changes to streamline the approval process to allow Director-level approvals for Architectural Review of multi-family housing and mixed use projects with affordable
+- Changes to Multi-Family Development Standards and Approval Process: - Replacing the current-complex density calculation for multifamily projects in the Zoning Code with simplified units per acre measurement - Reduce minimum unit size for multi-family buildings - Modifying development standards for single-lot multi-family projects - Allowing greater flexibility in the type and location of multifamily parking - Amending the code to clarify that the same number of units can be rebuilt on properties that have more units than currently would be allowed - Simplify modulation requirements for multifamily projects by 2025 - Providing additional incontives for workforce housing over and above those contained in the provisions of the State Density Bonus. - Amend Municipal Codecode sections 10-3-12.5 and 10-3-12.8 related to incentives for construction multiple-family housing for the elderly and disabled and multiple-family congregate housing for elderly and disabled persons to address identified outdated language and ensure code provisions are not inhibiting such development

-- housing; bring this topic forward for discussion by the Planning Commission by 2024 - Adopt code changes to create specific and objective findings tied to the development of objective design standards for Architectural Review approval of multi-family and mixed use projects - Providing additional incentives for workforce housing over and above those contained in the provisions of the State Density Bonus - Review of and Amendments to the Mixed Use Overlay Zone: - Periodically update the adaptive reuse program through 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas - Amend the zoning code to remove constraints that may exist related to the redevelopment of commercial shopping centers into mixed use developments - Review the mixed use overlay zone regulations by 2024 to assess how these regulations have been utilized by projects, and to determine whether further code changes are necessary to encourage housing and meeting housing production targets.
-The City will commit to funding a study with a budget of at least \$250,000 for FY 2024-25 to provide recommendations for potential changes to the mixed use overlay zone - o Based on the results of the mixed use overlay zone study conducted in 2024, the City will further modify the mixed use overlay zone regulations, which could include: - Changes to the mixed use regulations to address barriers to the utilization of the mixed use standards - Increases to density and height on specific sites located within 1⁄4 mile of a major transit stop - Expansions the mixed use overlay zone area to other commercially zoned areas of the City to accommodate any unit shortfalls - Ocity will conduct outreach meetings (community meeting and Planning Commission study sessions) to educate property owners in the Mixed Use Overlay Zone about the regulations, as well as discuss potential changes to the regulations that may further the use of these regulations for projects, starting in 2023 - Amend the mixed use overlay zone regulations related to conversion/adaptive reuse projects to clarify that such projects may calculate density with the use of the minimum unit size of 500 square feet by the end of 2023 - The adaptive reuse projects currently have a target housing unit production of 150 units per year.
-The City will periodically
+- Create an adaptive reuse program by 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas. - Adopt objective design standards for multi-family housing projects and create materials for multi-family applicants that clearly state design standards by 2026 - Adopt an ordinance_code changes to streamline the approval process to allow Director-level approvals for Architectural Review of multi-family housing and mixed use projects with affordable housing; bring this topic forward for discussion by the Planning Commission by 2024. - Adopt code changes to create specific and objective findings tied to the development of objective design standards for Architectural Review approval of multi-family and mixed use projects - Providing additional incentives for workforce housing over and above those contained in the provisions of the State Density Bonus - Review of and Amendments to the Mixed Use Overlay Zone: - • Periodically update the adaptive reuse program through 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas - Amend the zoning code to remove constraints that may exist related to the redevelopment of commercial shopping centers into mixed use developments - Review the mixed use overlay zone regulations by 2024 to assess how these regulations have been utilized by projects, and to determine whether further code changes are necessary to encourage housing and meeting housing production targets.
+If there are not five or more pending/approved mixed use projects by early 2024 the City will adopt changes.
+The City will commit to funding a study with a budget of at least \$250,000 for FY 2024-25 to provide recommendations for potential changes to the mixed use overlay zone - Based on the results of the mixed use overlay zone study conducted in 2024, the City will further modify the mixed use overlay zone regulations, which could include: - Changes to the mixed use regulations to address barriers to the utilization of the mixed use standards.